bendiknordeng/Epidemiologic-Strategies/README.md

 To activate (a created) environment:
 > conda activate epidemics

-to update environment, when activated:
+To update environment, when activated:
 > conda env update -f env.yml